skybet/skybet.github.io/_posts/2023-10-16-firedrill-gamedays.md

 * Is the monitoring sufficient to detect the problem?
 * Do the monitoring dashboards aid insight and investigation?
 * Do alerts trigger as required and resolve following the incident?
-* Do you have visibility of the logs and did they highlight the issue?
+* Do you have visibility of the logs and did they help highlight the issue?
 * How good is the supporting documentation e.g architectural, support, etc?
 * Are there any issues with the incident management process?
 * Are there any areas we can change to improve the supportability of the service(s)?